raxagna/Telerobo/README.md

 # Telerobo
-A game where you get to teleoperate a batch of in-game robots through a control station.
+A game where you get to teleoperate a fleet of in-game robots through a control station.